xiechangan123/Panel/README_EN.md

 ## Partners

-If the Rat Panel is helpful to you, welcome to [sponsor us](https://github.com/tnborg/panel/issues/90), also thanks to the following supporters/sponsors:
+If the AcePanel is helpful to you, welcome to [sponsor us](https://github.com/tnborg/panel/issues/90), also thanks to the following supporters/sponsors:

 <p align="center">
   <a href="https://www.weixiaoduo.com/">